Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 We have added a folder for different languages & environments - Javascript, Python, Rust, AWS, Google Cloud, Azure, Cloudflare Workers

 ### Request for Ecosystem Proposals
-You can use this Zen.Watch IFTTT Cloud Functions pattern to build any recipies.
+You can use this Zen.Watch IFTTT Cloud Functions pattern to build powerful recipies that save time.

 Never start from scratch.
+Write once, Reuse anytime.

 Some samples are given below:

 - Build bots for Twitter, Farcaster, Telegram
 - Build an Email / SMTP client